-Full dyanmics is richer than the qualitative discussion with the narrow-resonance Mathieu analysis above.
-Simulation reveals recurring short-time resonant behavior when Eq.~(\ref{foeq}) is solved numerically and the field growth rate is plotted over the dimensionless $(\kappa,\tau)$ plane (Fig.~\ref{fig:bands_full_equation}), where $\kappa \equiv k t_1$ and $\tau \equiv t/t_1$.
+Full dynamics exhibits richer structure than the qualitative discussion with the narrow-resonance Mathieu analysis above.
+The simulations reveal recurring short-time resonant behavior when Eq.~\ref{foeq} is solved numerically.
+The field growth rate is plotted over the dimensionless $(\kappa,\tau)$ plane Fig.~\ref{fig:bands_full_equation}, where $\kappa \equiv k t_1$ and $\tau \equiv t/t_1$.
 The resulting instability bands pinpoint epochs where periodic metric-sourcing terms efficiently produce axions.
-A single $k$-mode typically encounters multiple resonance bands during the phase transition, with band locations drifting over time.
-This drift arises because both the effective frequency $\omega_k^2(\tau) = k^2/a^2 + m^2(\tau)$ and the driving amplitude evolve across the transition near $t \simeq t_2$.
+A single $k$-mode typically encounters multiple resonance bands during the phase transition.
+The locations of these bands drift over time.
+The drift arises because both the effective frequency $\omega_k^2(\tau) = k^2/a^2 + m^2(\tau)$ and the driving amplitude evolve across the transition near $t \simeq t_2$.
 For larger $k$, parametric drive dominates growth.
 Resonant bands progressively narrow and densely cluster as $k$ increases, with growing structural complexity.

 {\it Relic density} of the resonance-enhanced growth is calculated through numerical integration of Eq.~\ref{foeq}, which we then compare to the homogeneous case.
 First, a baseline solution $\phi_{\rm b}(t,k)$ for misalignment is computed by solving the homogeneous Eq.~\ref{eq_omegadef} with initial conditions $\phi_{\rm b}(t_1,k)=\theta_0 f_a,$ and $ \dot{\phi}_{\rm b}(t_1,k)=0\,$, where $\theta_0$ denotes the initial misalignment angle.
 Second, we isolate the resonance-generated component as $\phi_1(t,k;\Phi_p)\equiv \phi_{\rm_f}(t,k;\Phi_p)-\phi_{\rm_b}(t,k)\,$, ensuring both $\phi_1$ and $\dot{\phi}_1$ vanish at $t_1$.
 The system is driven by primordial fluctuations with a nearly scale-invariant power spectrum~\cite{Planck:2018jri}: